joshuar/go-hass-agent/README.md

 - Screen lock.
 - Problems detected by ABRT.

+A full list of sensors can be found in the [docs](docs/sensors.md).

 The code can be extended to add additional sensors.
 See the [development docs](docs/development.md) for details.

 ## 🤔 Use-cases